To Top

 1. Configuration Changes: Changes to Salesforce configuration are usually related to metadata.
 To manage and transfer these changes between different environments, use tools like Change Sets and Salesforce DX.
 These built-in tools make it easy to track and move configuration changes.

 2. Code-Based Customizations: When dealing with code customizations, a more thorough backup strategy is needed.
-Use version control systems like Git to track code changes and maintain a history.
+Utilize version control systems, such as Git, to track code changes and maintain a comprehensive history.
 Also, use comprehensive data backup tools to protect both configuration and code elements.

 By following these backup strategies, you can protect your Salesforce data and configurations, keeping your system secure and operational.